aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-private-construct-hub/1000-create-construct-hub.md

 ## Create Construct Hub Infrastructure

-{{% notice info %}} Please note that the <a href="https://github.com/cdklabs/construct-hub" target="_blank">Construct Hub library</a> is currently in active development and should be considered _experimental_.
+{{% notice warning %}} Please note that the <a href="https://github.com/cdklabs/construct-hub" target="_blank">Construct Hub library</a> is currently in active development and should be considered _experimental_.
 We welcome any feedback (good or bad) from your experience in using that repo! {{% /notice %}}

-{{% notice info %}} This section of the workshop assumes that you have at least created the [hit counter construct](/20-typescript/40-hit-counter.html) in the main module of the workshop.
-If you have not, and just want to follow this segment, or you are returning to try this workshop, you can use the code <a href="https://github.com/aws-samples/aws-cdk-intro-workshop/tree/master/code/typescript/main-workshop" target="_blank">here</a> that represents the last state of the project after completing the main module. {{% /notice %}}
+{{% notice warning %}} Please note that the Construct Hub web interface is delivered through a publicly accessible CloudFront distribution.
+Restricting access to specific users and groups is beyond the scope of this workshop.
+However, you may consider the following best practices to implement it:
+- Use signed URLs or signed cookies to grant temporary access to the content in your CloudFront distribution.
+- Use AWS Web Application Firewall (WAF) to protect your CloudFront distribution from common web attacks and unwanted traffic.
+You can create custom rules to block or allow access based on specific criteria, such as IP addresses, user agents, or geographic locations.
+- Use Lambda@Edge to add custom logic to your CloudFront distribution.
+You can use Lambda@Edge to perform authorization checks and allow or deny access to your content based on specific criteria.
+- For access inside of an Intranet or private networks, disable your CloudFront distribution and provide access to the origin S3 bucket through an internal Application Load Balancer using interface endpoints on AWS PrivateLink for Amazon S3.
+{{% /notice %}}

 ### Create Construct Hub Stack

 The first step is to create an instance of Construct Hub in our AWS Account.
-By default, Construct Hub has a single package source configured – the public npmjs.com registry.
-In addition to packages from nmpjs.com, Construct Hub supports CodeArtifact repositories as well as custom package source implementations.
-In our case, we will create a CodeArtifact domain and a repository to add as a package source to our Private Construct Hub.

-Currently, the Construct Hub web interface does not restrict access to specific users.
-Therefore, in order to make our Construct Hub "private", we will use AWS Web Application Firewall (WAF) to create a web access control list (web ACL) with a rule allowing requests based on specific IPs.

-{{% notice info %}} Please note that because IPs are easily spoofed, this is for demonstrative purposes only!
-In the real world, you would use other methods that leverage systems like Active Directory, Single Sign On (SSO), filter for requests from a specific domain that you control, etc. {{% /notice %}}

-Before you can use the Construct Hub library in your stack, you'll need to install the npm module:
+Before you can use the Construct Hub library in your stack, you need to install the npm module:

 {{<highlight bash>}}
-npm install construct-hub@0.4.156
+npm install construct-hub
 {{</highlight>}}

+By default, Construct Hub has a single package source configured, which is the public npmjs.com registry.
+However, it also supports CodeArtifact repositories and custom package source implementations.
+For our purposes, we will create a CodeArtifact domain and repository to add as a package source to our private Construct Hub.

-Create a new file under `lib` called `lib/private-construct-hub-stack.ts`.
-Add the following to that file and replace `<your_ip_address>` with your IPV4 address:
+Create a new file under `lib` called `lib/private-construct-hub-stack.ts` and add the following code:

 {{<highlight ts>}}
-import * as cdk from "aws-cdk-lib";
+import * as cdk from 'aws-cdk-lib';
-import * as waf from "aws-cdk-lib/aws-wafv2";
-import * as codeartifact from "aws-cdk-lib/aws-codeartifact";
+import * as codeartifact from 'aws-cdk-lib/aws-codeartifact';
-import { ConstructHub } from "construct-hub";
+import { ConstructHub } from 'construct-hub';
-import * as sources from "construct-hub/lib/package-sources";
+import * as sources from 'construct-hub/lib/package-sources';
-import { Construct } from "constructs";
+import { Construct } from 'constructs';

 export class ConstructHubStack extends cdk.Stack {
   constructor(scope: Construct, id: string, props?: cdk.StackProps) {
     super(scope, id, props);

-    // Create a CodeArtifact domain and repo for user construct packages const domain = new codeartifact.CfnDomain(this, "CodeArtifactDomain", {
+    // Create a CodeArtifact domain and repo for user construct packages const domain = new codeartifact.CfnDomain(this, 'CodeArtifactDomain', {
-      domainName: "cdkworkshop-domain",
+      domainName: 'cdkworkshop-domain',
     });

-    const repository = new codeartifact.CfnRepository(
+    const repo = new codeartifact.CfnRepository(this, 'CodeArtifactRepository', {
-      this,
-      "CodeArtifactRepository",
-      {
       domainName: domain.domainName,
-        repositoryName: "cdkworkshop-repository",
+      repositoryName: 'cdkworkshop-repository',
-      }
-    );

-    repository.addDependency(domain);

-    // Define the IP Set for allowed origin IP range addresses const ipSet = new waf.CfnIPSet(this, "ConstructHubIPSet", {
-      addresses: ["<your_ip_address>/32"],
-      ipAddressVersion: "IPV4",
-      scope: "CLOUDFRONT",
     });

-    // Define the Web ACL with IP Set rule for ContructHub CloudFront distribution const webACL = new waf.CfnWebACL(this, "ConstructHubWebACL", {
-      name: "ConstructHubWebACL",
-      description: "Web ACL for ConstructHub web app CloudFront distribution",
-      defaultAction: {
-        block: {},
-      },
-      scope: "CLOUDFRONT",
+    repo.addDependency(domain);

+    // Create private instance of ConstructHub, register the new CodeArtifact repo new ConstructHub(this, 'ConstructHub', {
-      rules: [
+      packageSources: [
-        {
-          name: "ConstructHubIPSetAllowRule",
-          priority: 0,
-          statement: {
-            ipSetReferenceStatement: {
-              arn: ipSet.attrArn,
-            },
-          },
-          action: {
-            allow: {},
-          },
-          visibilityConfig: {
-            sampledRequestsEnabled: true,
-            cloudWatchMetricsEnabled: true,
-            metricName: "MetricForConstructHubIPSetAllowRule",
-          },
-        },
+        new sources.CodeArtifact({ repository: repo })
       ],
-      visibilityConfig: {
-        sampledRequestsEnabled: true,
-        cloudWatchMetricsEnabled: true,
-        metricName: "MetricForConstructHubWebACL",
-      },
-    });

-    webACL.addDependency(ipSet);

-    // Create private instance of ConstructHub, register the new CodeArtifact repo new ConstructHub(this, "ConstructHub", {
-      packageSources: [new sources.CodeArtifact({ repository: repository })],
     });
   }
 }